PixarAnimationStudios/OpenSubdiv/documentation/using_osd_hbr.rst

 | Subtract  |
 +-----------+

-Here is a simple example that creates a hierarchical vertex edit that corresponds to `this example <subdivision_surfaces.html#hierarchical-edits-paths>`__.
+Here is a simple example that creates a hierarchical vertex edit.

 .. code:: c++